liwybloc/sonic-ws/README.md

 Performance & Scaling:
 - Can handle very large packets in microseconds
-- Can support megabytes of data with minimal latency`
+- Can support megabytes of data with minimal latency
 - Can broadcast to a filtered list of connections such as all, except sender, or any other subset
 - Built-in packet batching feature with no boilerplate and with per-client queues and bandwidth efficiency

 Developer Experience:
 - Minimal boilerplate code due to listeners only receiving valid data
 - Enums can map to any primitive value, such as numbers, strings, null, etc. in 1 byte
-- Auto-closing timers and intervals for sockets
+- Timers and intervals for sockets that automatically clear upon closure
 - Debug tools for socket ids, byte size, data logging, etc. for troubleshooting
 - JSDoc's for understanding* (soon to be complete)